 - Purchase individual and family health coverage with the help of an insurance agent or broker, a Navigator or certified application counselor, or an approved enhanced direct enrollment entity (EDE).10 (Note that as of November 2024, there will no longer be EDEs in Virginia, which means all Marketplace enrollments will have to be completed directly through the Virginia Insurance Marketplace.
 But brokers, Navigators, and enrollment assisters will continue to be available.)

 How can I find affordable health insurance in Virginia?

-As of early 2023, nearly nine out of ten eligible enrollees in Virginia saved money on premium payments that amounted to an average savings of $407/month – reducing the average net premium of subsidy-eligible enrollees to $86/month after subsidies.
-8
+As of early 2023, nearly nine out of ten eligible enrollees in Virginia saved money on premium payments that amounted to an average savings of $407/month – reducing the average net premium of subsidy-eligible enrollees to $86/month after subsidies.11

 The Affordable Care Act provides income-based advance premium tax credits (subsidies) that offset your premium payments to help keep your expenses down.
 People with household incomes below 250% of the federal poverty level also qualify for cost-sharing reductions (CSR) that may reduce your deductibles and out-of-pocket expenses when you buy a Silver plan.
 Between the premium subsidies and cost-sharing reductions, you may find that an ACA plan is the cheapest health insurance option for you.